 This paper views Sardar’s postnormal times as embryonic, and extends it using ecosystems theory.
 To develop Sardar’s concept as a macrohistory, Holling’s adaptive cycle and panarchical systems are proposed as mechanisms of change that create postnormal times.

-Here is why we need an open systems view of Jesus’ leadership related to public policy, rather than engage in identity theft.
+Here is why we need an open systems view of Jesus’ leadership related to public policy, less we engage in identity theft.